cpnota/autonomous-learning-library/docs/source/guide/benchmark_performance.rst

 PyBullet Benchmark
 ------------------

-[PyBullet](https://pybullet.org/wordpress/) provides a free alternative to the popular MuJoCo robots environments.
+[PyBullet](https://pybullet.org/wordpress/) provides a free alternative to the popular MuJoCo robotics environments.
 While MuJoCo requires a license key and can be difficult for independent researchers to afford, PyBullet is free and open.
 Additionally, the PyBullet environments are widely considered more challenging, making them a more discriminant test bed.
 For these reasons, we chose to benchmark the ``all.presets.continuous`` presets using PyBullet.